CleverTap/mparticle-web-integration-clevertap/README.md

 ## 🎉 Installation

-CleverTap mParticle web kit is available as an npm package or as a script to manually add to your website.
+CleverTap mParticle web kit is available as an npm package.

 ### Use a package manager